wenzhixin/multiple-select/docs/README.md

 Type: boolean

-Add "..." after selected options if minumimCountSelected is set.
+Add "..." after selected options if minimumCountSelected is set.
 Overrides countSelected option.

 By default this option is set to ```false```.